AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 Are you actually tracking the value your AI initiatives generate?
 This could be time savings, cost reduction, or revenue impact.
 It needs to be measured.

-For internal AI implementations, value might show up as hours saved per week or reduced operational costs.
-For customer-facing AI, you’re looking at how it improves your products or services in ways customers care about.
+For internal implementations, value might show up as hours saved per week or reduced costs.
+For customer-facing AI, look at how it improves products or services in ways customers care about.
+Organizations with high value maturity systematically track whether AI is working and use that feedback to adjust direction.

 Domain 3: Governance